See you again next year!

 See who's involved!

 We love to offer a rich and diverse mix of activities at the Community BioBlitz Festival, covering as many habitats as possible.
 From woodlands and meadows to rivers, fungi and freshwater invertebrates.
-But this 24-hourBioBlitz is more than just discovering and counting species!
-It is also a space to explore the local impacts of climate change and inspire action.
+Huge thanks to our partner organisations this year for helping create a space to explore the local impacts of climate change and inspire meaningful action.

 Guides